Tuner (radio): Design history and overview

-The purpose of a tuner's design is to reduce noise and have a strong ability to amplify the wanted signal.
+The primary goal of a tuner's design is to exclude noise and amplify the wanted signal.
 Tuners may be monophonic or stereophonic, and generally output left and right channels of sound.
-Tuners generally include a tuning knob or keypad to adjust the frequency, i.e. the intended radio station, measured in megahertz (e.g. 101.1 MHz).
+Tuners generally include a tuning knob or keypad to adjust the frequency, i.e. the intended radio station, measured in megahertz (e.g., 101.1 MHz).
 Mistuning is the greatest source of distortion in FM reception.
-Some models realize manual tuning by means of mechanically operated ganged variable capacitors (gangs).
-Often several sections are provided on a tuning capacitor, to tune several stages of the receiver in tandem, or to allow switching between different frequency bands.
-A later method used a potentiometer supplying a variable voltage to varactor diodes in the local oscillator and tank circuits of front end tuner, for electronic tuning.
+Some models realize manual tuning by means of mechanically operated ganged variable capacitors.
+Often, several sections are provided on a tuning capacitor to tune several stages of the receiver in tandem, or to allow switching between different frequency bands.
+A later method used a potentiometer supplying a variable voltage to varactor diodes in the local oscillator and tank circuits of the front-end tuner, for electronic tuning.
 Modern radio tuners use a superheterodyne receiver with tuning selected by adjustment of the frequency of a local oscillator.
-This system shifts the radio frequency of interest to a fixed frequency so that it can be tuned with fixed-frequency band-pass filter.
-Still later, phase locked loop methods were used, with microprocessor control.
+This system shifts the radio frequency of interest to a fixed frequency so that it can be tuned with a fixed-frequency band-pass filter.
+Still later, frequency synthesizer then software-defined radio methods were used, with microprocessor control.

-The crystal radio receiver is the simplest kind of radio receiver or tuner, and was the basis for the first commercially successful type of radio product design.
+The crystal radio receiver is the simplest kind of radio receiver or tuner, and was the basis for the first commercially successful type of radio.
 Inexpensive and reliable, it was sold in millions of units and became popular in kits used by hobbyists, and was a major factor in the popularity of radio broadcasting around 1920.
 The crystal radio consists of an antenna, a variable inductor and a variable capacitor connected in parallel.
-This creates a tank circuit which responds to one resonant frequency when combined with a detector, also known as a demodulator (diode D1 in the circuit).
-Stereophonic receivers include a decoder as well.
+This creates a tank circuit which responds to one resonant frequency.
+This is then combined with a detector, also known as a demodulator (diode D1 in the circuit).